-Effects of beaver
+Effects of beaver on Hudgeon Lake outlet.

 Beaver may dam the outlet of Hudgeon Lake.
 Beaver occupy the lake or have done so in the recent past (WMEC, 2008).
-None have tried to build a dam across the existing outlet: as noted in Appendix C, they have dammed outlets of natural lakes as large, or larger than, Hudgeon Lake.
-It is considered to be only a matter of time before this occurs at the outlet of Hudgeon Lake, particularly if active reclamation of lake shore or waste rock deposits is undertaken with the deciduous trees or shrubs favoured by beaver for food- and construction materials.
-Floating structures further from shore, such as log booms or similar emplacements will not increase the risk of damming.
+None have tried to build a dam across the existing outlet.
+However, as noted in Appendix C, they have dammed outlets of natural lakes as large, or larger than, Hudgeon Lake.
+Low gradient sections of the lake outlet channel are at risk of damming by beaver.
+The risk increases if active reclamation of lake shore or waste rock deposits is undertaken utilizing deciduous trees or shrubs favoured by beaver for food- and construction materials.

-Dams can exceed 2 meters in height but are generally lower.
+Beaver dams can exceed 2 meters in height but are generally lower.
 It is unlikely that a dam built across the proposed outlet channel would result in total obstruction of the outflow during low water conditions.
 However, rapid increases in flow in response to precipitation events have occurred in Clinton Creek in the past and may be anticipated in the future.
 The reduced capacity of the outlet channel could result in overtopping of waste rock material adjacent to the channel during major precipitation events.
 Overtopping could also occur in the spring as the beaver dam could be frozen in place and the spring freshet would, at least initially have to flow over or around it.
 Seepage under- or through the dam in winter could result in significant aufeis buildup in the downstream channel.
 In a worst case scenario the dam and downstream aufeis would be frozen together and fill the channel.